-All faculty positions are classified as salaried and exempt.
-Salaried staff are paid twice per month (semi-monthly / 24 checks) on the 15th and last working day of the month.
+Salaried staff are paid twice per month (semi-monthly / 24 checks annually) on the $15^{\rm th}$ and last working day of the month.

-Hourly staff and work study are paid biweekly (26 checks).
-When biweekly employees receive three pays within a calendar month, benefits are not deducted from the third pay of the month.
+Hourly staff and work study are paid biweekly (26 checks annually).
+When biweekly employees receive three paychecks within a calendar month, benefits are not deducted from the third pay of the month.